Drawing strategies in Strong Ramsey games for 3-uniform hypergraphs: The K2t-game is a draw for all t at least 3

 Suppose that $P_1$ has claimed a copy $H$ of $K_{2,t}^{(3)}$ at $T_3$ with center $x_C$ and main vertices $z, z_M$ for some vertex $z_M \in V(B)$.
 We have $x_Czy_{t+1}, \dots, x_Czy_{2t-1} \in E(H)$, since $d_{T_3}^{P_1}(z) \leq t$ and hence $x_M \neq z_M$.
 Let $y^*$ be the other minor vertex of $H$.
 By choice of $z$, we know that in her last $t$ moves, $P_1$ must have picked $x_Czy_{t+1}, \dots, x_Czy_{2t-1}, x_Czy^*$.
 Therefore, the edges $x_Cz_My_{t+1}, \dots, x_Cz_My_{2t-1}, x_Cz_My^*$ had already been claimed by $P_1$ at $T_1$, so $d^{P_1}_{T_1}(x_C) \geq t$.
 By choice of $x_C$, we have $d^{P_1}_{T_1}(x_M) \geq t$.
 This implies $y^* = x_M$ and the $t-1$ edges not specified at $T_1$ must contain $x_M$, but cannot contain $x_C$.
 Then, there can be at most two edges at $T_3$ (namely $x_Cz_My^*$ and $x_Czy^*$), which are incident to both $x_C$ and $x_M$.
 Applying the Distraction Lemma (\ref{lem:K2t:EndPosition}) with $x_C$ and $x_M$ as main vertex and center provides us a drawing strategy for $P_2$. \end{proof} \begin{proof}[Proof of Case 2] Let $H$ be a copy of a subgraph of $G_t$ with $2t+1$ edges, center $a_1$ and main vertices $a_2, a_M$, which $P_1$ has claimed at $T_2$.
 For convenience, let Define $s_2 = s' + s''$.
 Since $2s_1 + s_2 = 2t+1$, we have that $s_2$ is odd and $s_1 \leq t$.
 Let

 In his $(2t + 1)^\text{st}$ move, $P_2$ picks any edge from $A$.
 As long as he can, $P_2$ plays according to the following algorithm.
 We will prove later that the first time $P_2$ cannot play according to the algorithm, the Distraction Lemma (\ref{lem:K2t:EndPosition}) is applicable and he can force at least a draw. \begin{enumerate} \item Whenever $P_1$ picks an unclaimed edge of $A$, $P_2$ picks any other unclaimed edge of $A$.
 (This is always possible, since $A$ is even after the $(2t + 1)^\text{st}$ move of $P_2$.) \item If $P_1$ claims $a_1a_2v$ or $a_1a_Mv$ for $v \notin \{a_2,a_M\}$ and $a_1a_2v, a_1a_Mv \notin A$, $P_2$ chooses $a_1a_Mv$ or $a_1a_2v$ respectively. \item Otherwise, $P_2$ picks an unclaimed edge $x_Czy_i$ for $i \in [2t-1]$ as long as possible. \end{enumerate} Assume the game is played up to $T_4$, the point in time when $P_1$ has either won or it is $P_2$'s move and he cannot play according to the algorithm.
-Let $E_1$ be the set of $P_1$-edges for which $P_2$ has claimed an edge on her next turn due to part $\mathit{(i)}$ of the algorithm and similarly for $E_2, E_3$.
-Assume for a contradiction that $P_1$ won by building a copy $H$ of $G_t$ with center $c^*$ and main vertices $m_1^*, m_2^*$, such that $d^{P_1}_{T_4}(m_1^*) \geq 2t-1$.
-We begin by proving the following claim.
+In the latter case, all edges $x_Czy_i$ with $i \in [2t-1]$ must have been claimed at $T_4$.
+Let